Asmik Grigorian: Life and career

-Her 2023/24 season began with Madama Butterfly in which she made her house debut at Arena di Verona..
-In December 2023, she made her debut in Turandot at the Wiener Staatsoper next to Jonas Kaufmann in a new staging by Claus Guth.
+Her 2023/24 season began with Madama Butterfly, in which she made her house debut at Arena di Verona..
+In December 2023, she made her debut in Turandot at the Wiener Staatsoper opposite Jonas Kaufmann in a new staging by Claus Guth.
 On May 11, 2024, she sang Cio-Cio San in Madama Butterfly on her first Metropolitan Opera Live in HD transmission.
+Her second Met Live in HD was as Tatiana in Eugene Onegin in May 2026.

+Grigorian's 2025/26 season opened with a return to the role of Desademona in Otello at Teatro Real Madrid, followed by revivals of her performances as Salome in Dmitri Tcherniakov's production at the Hamburg State Opera and as Senta in Der fliegende Holländer at Opéra de Monte-Carlo.
+In January 2026, she appeared as Cio-Cio San in Madama Butterfly at Deutsche Oper Berlin, before returning to the Bayerische Staatsoper for performances of Salome and Macbeth.
+Later in the season, she sang the title role in Manon Lescaut at the Gran Teatre del Liceu, and Tatiana in Eugene Onegin at both the Metropolitan Opera and the Vienna State Opera.
+Grigorian reunited with pianist Lukas Geniusas for recital appearances at the Berlin State Opera, Megaron Hall in Athens, Opernhaus Zürich, the Accademia Nazionale di Santa Cecilia in Rome, the Musikverein für Steiermark in Graz, and the Teatro del Maggio Musicale Fiorentino.
+Her concert engagements included Strauss's Vier letzte Lieder with the Swedish Radio Symphony Orchestra and Verdi's Requiem with the Cleveland Orchestra under Franz Welser-Möst.
+She also reviver her theatriccal concert Una Diva Is Born with pianist and composer Hyung-ki Joo at the Salzburg Festival and the Vienna State Opera.

 Grigorian is the official ambassador for the Rimantas Kaukenas Charity.

 Family

 Asmik Grigorian is the daughter of the Armenian tenor Gegham Grigoryan (1951–2016) and the Lithuanian soprano Irena Milkevičiūtė (b.
 1947), LMTA professor.
 Her parents performed the leads in Madama Butterfly together at the Metropolitan Opera while Milkevičiūtė was pregnant with Asmik.

 Grigorian is married to operatic director Vasily Barkhatov.
 She has two children, one son and one daughter.

 Grigorian also has three brothers, Irvidas Česaitis, Vartan Grigorian, who is a conductor, and Tigran Grigorian.